ahessl/ERA_analysis/Readme.md

   - Tree rings added
   - This function may not be feasible

-4. compCalc.R - Create composites of climate data based on use-defined quantile of tree ring indices
+4. compCalc.R - Create composites of climate data based on user-defined quantile of tree ring indices

   *Needs*
   - Error message for uneven seasons

+5. ncdfRead.R - imports netcdf file, allows operator to choose variable in the console.
+Extracts the variable data and determines whether the naming system is "months" or "days and names layers appropriately.
+Lastly, rotates coordinate system of raster if longitude is not -180 - 180.

+  *Needs*
+  - Tested
+  - Clean-up of time units
+    * Only have to worry about months and days? or are there other variants?
+  - Runs a little slower than Shawn would like because of rotate, but it may not be avoidable.
+    * Combine cropping by extent for this portion?
+  - Rotate questions
+    * Will values always be < 181?

 Build a package called SpatCorr